 Consideration should be given to the prohibition of fishing on the spawning grounds during the spawning season.
-In addition to the mandatory spawning closures [if selected in Section 4.2.2; delete if not-selected], states are encouraged to maintain existing spawning closures and evaluate the need for additional spawning closures.
+States are encouraged to maintain existing spawning closures and evaluate the need for additional spawning closures.

 5.6.2 Survey of Inland Recreational Fishermen